-In order to enhance the anti-corruption awareness and level of employees, the Group has disbursed anti-corruption materials provided by the Independent Commission Against Corruption ("ICAC") to its directors and other employees during the Reporting Period.
-Topics of anti-corruption included the situations of corruption reporting, anti-corruption laws and cases, fair competition, code of conduct, etc.
+In order to enhance the anti-corruption awareness and level of employees, the Group has disbursed anti-corruption materials and information provided by the Independent Commission Against Corruption ("ICAC") to its directors and other employees during the Reporting Period.
+Topics of anti-corruption included the situations of corruption reporting, anti-corruption laws and cases, fair competition, code of conduct, anti-money laundering, etc.